 - Dry Bag: This dry bag is a must for your trip to Maui!
 You can put your valuables in it when you get caught in the rain or use it for water activities such as kayaking or a boat tour.

 - Hiking Bag: Bring a comfortable daypack to carry everything you need for the day.
 This Gregory daypack is one of my favorite hiking bags.

 - Hiking Shoes: I recommend wearing hiking shoes for longer hikes such as Waihee Ridge Trail as it can get muddy and slippery.
-You can get hiking boots or shoes with traction like these Salomon hiking shoes that also happen to be waterproof.
+I recommend these Salomon hiking shoes that have great traction and are waterproof.

 - Beach Towel: I take this Turkish beach towel with me on every trip.
 It is light, drys quickly, and is super thin so it barely takes up any space in my carry-on.
 There are endless color options so I keep buying more.

-- Snorkel Gear: There are amazing places to snorkel in Maui.
-Make sure to bring a snorkel set so you can see vibrant fish and sea turtles.
-I used this snorkel set in Maui and was able to see so many amazing fish and even had a staring contest with a sea turtle.
+- Snorkel Gear: There are amazing places to snorkel in Maui so make sure to bring a snorkel set so you can see vibrant fish and sea turtles.
+I used this snorkel set in Hawaii.

 4-Day Maui Itinerary